KapnSp00n/InventoryManager/README.md

 "# InventoryManager
-   This inventory manager app developed mostly on Java make use of Java for backend while<br /> using JavaFX and SceneBuilder for UI.
-The logIn system goes through a locally hosted ]<br />
+   This inventory manager app developed make use of Java for backend while<br /> using JavaFX and SceneBuilder for UI.
+The logIn system goes through a locally hosted <br />
    MySQL server.
 Here are some of the important MYSQL procedures if you intend to replicate<br /> something similar<br />